mamadoulaminekaba/mamadoulaminekaba.com/development-plan.md

 > The GMS award supports graduate study in Library & Information Science, Computer Science, and related fields through 2029.
 My indirect cost support is disbursed by the United Negro College Fund (UNCF).

 ### 🏫 Academic Enrollment & Financial Aid

+To demonstrate my active academic standing and how my development work is funded, I’ve included documents from Long Island University (LIU) confirming both my enrollment and financial aid disbursements.

+These documents show:

+- I am officially enrolled for Spring 2025 in the MSLIS program.

+- I receive $13,386 per semester in indirect costs, issued as a refund to support living expenses, development tools, and project costs.

+- The UNCF disburses these funds on behalf of the Gates Millennium Scholars Program.

+- My tuition, university fees, and aid transactions are broken down by semester for full financial transparency.

 - 📄 [LIU Enrollment Verification – Spring 2025](/assets/docs/liu-enrollment-verification.pdf)
 - 📄 [2024–2025 Financial Aid Award Letter](/assets/docs/financial-aid-award.pdf)